HOARSENESS

 THERAPY

 It goes without saying that a correct diagnosis is paramount for a successful treatment.
 The treatments can be very diverse.
 If incorrect use of the voice or voice abuse is the cause, a speech therapy treatment will often be proposed.
 Rarely, a drug treatment can offer the solution such as when reflux of acidic stomach contents lies at the basis of irritation of the vocal cords.
 Surgical treatments, whether or not in combination with speech therapy, may be appropriate for vocal swelling, small malignant tumors (laser excision) or, for example, vocal cord polyps in smokers.
-Even when one or both vocal chords are paralyzed, resulting in severe hoarseness and often swallowing problems, effective treatment can be provided. ('Thyroplasty')
+Even when one or both vocal chords are paralyzed, resulting in severe hoarseness and often swallowing problems, effective treatment (medialisation) can be provided.
+This involves moving the paralysed vocal cord towards the centre to achieve better vocal cord closure, resulting in a strengthening of the vocalisation.
+This can be done in two different ways.
+Either by injecting a gel whose progressive resorption occurs after an average of 1 year.
+This can be performed at the consultation after local anaesthesia.
+Alternatively, for a more permanent result, an injection of the body's own fat tissue can be performed or a silicone implant can be inserted.
+This requires general anaesthesia and is planned in the operating theatre.

 Sometimes there is a problem with the control of the vocal cords.
 This leads to characteristic voice problems recognisable by listening carefully to the voice.
 Injections into the incorrectly tuned vocal cord muscles are performed for these disorders.
 This is done together with another doctor who measures the electrical activity of the punctured muscles synchronously and is performed on the consultation.